United States • Born on January 4th

 Works at Airbnb, Inc.

 Jason joined Watsi on December 30th, 2016.
-Two years ago, Jason became the 3152nd member to automatically support a new Watsi patient every month.
-Since then, 2,775 more people have become monthly donors!
-Jason's most recent donation traveled 8,500 miles to support John, a farmer with epilepsy from Kenya, to fund burn treatment.
+Four years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation traveled 8,600 miles to support Nay, a 35-year-old woman from Thailand, to fund gallbladder removal.

 Jason has funded healthcare for 41 patients in 9 countries.